section-engineering-education/engineering-education/content/articles/loading-image-with-glide-in-android/index.md

 ### Goal
 By the end of this tutorial, the reader should be able to:
 - Understand what [Glide](https://bumptech.github.io/glide/) is.
-- Add an [ImageView](https://developer.android.com/reference/android/widget/ImageView) to an `XML` layout
+- Add an [ImageView](https://developer.android.com/reference/android/widget/ImageView) to an `XML` layout.
 - Load images using the `Glide` library.

 ### Introduction